 By clicking the what's new! link at the top of this page, you can stay up-to-date with the latest additions to this site.
 From any of those 3 areas in that numbered list above.

-This includes those occasions when we write up one of our own outings as a Flight Report.
+This includes those occasions when we - and others from all around the world - write up flying outings as Flight Reports.

-We do this all in the city of Adelaide, South Australia, home to one of the bigger annual kiting festivals in Australia, and possibly the whole Southern Hemisphere.
+We are based in the city of Adelaide, South Australia, home to one of the bigger annual kiting festivals in Australia, and possibly the whole Southern Hemisphere.
 We've been keeping tabs on this festival for years, and we're not about to stop, don't you worry. :-)

 The picture over there was taken at one such event, as we walked along the jetty at Semaphore Beach.
 A light Southerly was blowing along the sand, and music boomed from loud-speakers arranged along one side of the wooden planks.

 At other times, live commentary kept everyone informed about interesting aspects of the aerial display.

 Although not strenuous most of the time, kiting is quite a healthy activity!

 The benefits of kite-flying...